 When it comes to the world of AI, the word “learning” has a very specific meaning: it is the ability of a system to understand data.
+Active Learning is one such way for an AI to understand.

 - Supervised Learning: Where the model trains on labeled data.
 Forming a hypothesis (a very complex function) that allows for predictions on unlabeled data.
 To this domain belong the tasks of Image Classification, Predictions and Forecasting.